Home Technical Talk

 -HDD's: The fastest ones use 'CMR' (instead of 'SMR') tech, or are 'hybrid' drives.

--HDD's live longer the less often they spin up / spin down. (set "Turn off Hard Disk after" to "Never" in Windows settings)
+-HDD's live longer the less often they spin up / down (Windows settings: "Turn off Hard Disk after" to "Never")

 -You can mirror / auto backup data to a second drive via a RAID1 array, in case one drive fails.

--NAS (Network Attached Storage) is useful to backup your data both locally and offsite (in case of fire/flood/etc.)
+-NAS (Network Attached Storage) is used to backup data both locally and offsite (in case of fire/flood/etc.)

--Long-term data archiving can be done with M-Discs; special DVD / BR discs rated to last 1000 years by the US DoD.
+-For long-term data archiving use M-Discs; special DVD / BR discs rated to last 1000 years by the US DoD.

--Servers sometimes use a special connector type for SSDs called "U.2" or "U.3", but it's very rare to see in normal PCs.
+-Servers may use "U.2" or "U.3" connectors for SSD's, these are very rare to see in normal PCs.

 M.2 SSD (NVMe):